hcfairbanks/carrierwave_asserts/README.md

 ```$ gem install carrierwave_asserts```

 ## Usage
+Here is an example project using the asserts. [carrierwave_asserts example](https://github.com/hcfairbanks/carrierwave_asserts_example)

 Inside you project under the test folder create a folder uploaders.
 All your uploaders should be tested in this folder.